 The rooms are clean, spacious and modern, complete with Westin’s “Heavenly Beds,” deep whirlpool tubs, full kitchens and washer/dryers (even in the studios).
 The 2/2s are actually a studio and 1/1s joined at the hip.

 They offer an on-site Kids’ Club for $85 per day for 5- to 12-year-olds ($55 for a half day).
 They also have an extensive activity list daily.
 Some are free, most have a charge of around $5–$30 (remember there is no resort fee here)—everything from intro SCUBA to lei making to yoga to free movie nights and airbrush tattoos.
-If you have small children, this may be a better choice than the Princeville Resort, considering all the activities on site.
 You can even enjoy a massage in an outdoor hale looking at the ocean.

 The friendly staff here will cater to your needs, from having food delivered to your room before your arrival and stocked in your fridge to driving you around Princeville or down to the beach in front of the Princeville Resort to poolside drink service to 24-hour room service.
 You can buy meats to grill at one of the many BBQ areas in their small market (with prices similar to Foodland in Princeville).
 They offer a private four-course romantic dinner by the pool for $500 per couple—tax, wine and tip included.